Testing Equivalence of Clustering: Introduction

 Then, we have $D(X_i,Y_i)\sim N(0,1)$ for all $i\in[n]$ under the null hypothesis and there are at least an $\epsilon$ fraction of coordinates distributed by $N\left(\pm\frac{2\|\theta\|\|\eta\|}{\sqrt{\|\theta\|^2+\|\eta\|^2}},1\right)$ under the alternative hypothesis.
 This setting is the sparse signal detection problem studied by \cite{ingster1997some,ingster2012nonparametric,donoho2004higher} under the asymptotic setting of $\epsilon=n^{-\beta}$ and $\frac{2\|\theta\|\|\eta\|}{\sqrt{\|\theta\|^2+\|\eta\|^2}}=\sqrt{2r\log n}$ with some constants $\beta,r>0$.
 It was shown in \cite{donoho2004higher} that the higher criticism test is consistent as long as

 Moreover, the condition (\ref{eq:r-beta-IDJ}) cannot be improved if only the sequence $\{D(X_i,Y_i)\}_{1\leq i\leq n}$ is observed \citep{ingster1997some}.
 It can be checked that the condition (\ref{eq:r-beta-IDJ}) is always weaker than (\ref{eq:very-very-bad}) that is required by the test based on estimating $z$ and $\sigma$ first.
-However, we shall show later that one loses information by working only with the sequence $\{D(X_i,Y_i)\}_{1\leq i\leq n}$ for testing (\ref{eq:problem}), and we can further improve condition (\ref{eq:r-beta-IDJ}). announce the precise result here?
+However, we shall show later that one loses information by working only with the sequence $\{D(X_i,Y_i)\}_{1\leq i\leq n}$ for testing (\ref{eq:problem}), and we can further improve condition (\ref{eq:r-beta-IDJ}).

 The main result of the present paper is an entire phase diagram of the testing problem (\ref{eq:problem}) under a natural asymptotic setting comparable to that used in \cite{donoho2004higher}.
 It turns out this seemingly simple testing problem (\ref{eq:problem}) has a complicated phase diagram parametrized by three parameters.
 The detection boundary of the diagram is characterized by five different functions over five disjoint regions in the space of signal-to-noise ratios.
 We also derive an asymptotically optimal test that achieves the detection boundary adaptively.
 At the heart of our construction of the optimal test is a precise likelihood ratio approximation.
 This leads to a sequence of asymptotically sufficient statistics, based on which a higher criticism type test can be proved to be optimal.